 When you carry significant credit card balances, you will be shocked by how quickly interest can accumulate on that debt.
 It may seem like you can never get out from under it, and you might look for other ways to shift the debt around.
 Taking out a line of credit secured on your house is one way to do this, but it has consequences, and you should consider carefully before you take this step.

 The first step to take before you consider how to deal with your credit card balances is to make sure they aren’t getting bigger.
 If the debt is old, and you are no longer adding to the balance, you are in a position to tackle it.
-If your credit card balances are still increasing, create a household budget and figure out how to live within your means as a first step towards being debt free.
+If your credit card balances are still increasing, create a household budget and figure out how to live within your means as a first step toward being debt free.

 Credit card interest rates can be frightening.
 You may be paying 15 percent or even above 20 percent, depending on your card.
 If you take out a line of equity and pay off the credit card, although you pay fees to take out the loan, you almost certainly end up holding the debt at a lower interest rate — perhaps around 6 or 7 percent.
 That saves you hundreds or even thousands of dollars as you work to pay off the balance and is one of the major points in favor of using a line of credit to pay off credit card debt.